whatwg/fetch/README.md

 <h4>Place two newlines above.</h4>
 ```

-Use camelCase for variable names.
-On the other hand, use spaced names for defined names
+Use camel case for variable names and sentence case use spaced names for definitions, algorithms,
-(properties, algorithms, etc).
+etc.

 ```html
 <p>A <a for=/>request</a> has an associated